LIHEAP Negotiations With Non-regulated Fuel Vendors

 In negotiating for its discount programs, Massachusetts officials pointed out that the average vendor's business from LIHEAP clients is small; approximately 3 percent of the state's residential oil consumption is by LIHEAP clients.
 Countering oil industry arguments, the state has maintained that while the volume is significant enough to warrant some form of discount for LIHEAP recipients, the discount would not result in significant across-the-board increases for the entire customer base.

-Massachusetts attributes its success with the MOR to it LIHEAP vendor payment system which guarantees that, if they deliver, the vendors will be paid.
+Massachusetts attributes its success with the MOR to its LIHEAP vendor payment system which guarantees that, if they deliver, the vendors will be paid.
 Furthermore, its subgrantees have always had good relationships with the vendors and, in promoting the concept, the state involved vendors, trade councils and subgrantees.
-The state has encountered little problem with oil vendors refusing to participate in the program — about 800 participated in 2003 — and this has held true during recent winters when prices have been volatile.
+The state has encountered little problem with oil vendors refusing to participate in the program — 511 participated in 2015 — and this has held true during recent winters when prices have been volatile.

-A copy of the state's contract with oil vendors is available on the Clearinghouse website.
+A copy of the state's contract with oil vendors is available on the Mass.gov website.

-For FY 2008, Connecticut added a discount off retail option under which vendors making deliveries of oil and/or kerosene to LIHEAP households were paid based on their daily retail price at the time of delivery, less a 35 cents per gallon discount.
+For FY 2008, Connecticut added a discount off retail option for deliveries of fuel and/or kerosene.
+Vendors making deliveries to LIHEAP households were paid the daily retail price at the time of delivery, less a 35 cents per gallon discount.

-Like Massachusetts, Connecticut estimates that each vendor's LIHEAP clientele is a small part of their total business, between one to four percent, or about 2.7 percent of the state's total residential fuel oil sales.
+Like Massachusetts, Connecticut estimates that each vendor's LIHEAP clientele is a small part of their total business, about 2.7 percent of the state's total residential fuel oil sales.

-In 2004 , New York initiated its HEAP Heating Oil Pilot program for the purpose of increasing the buying power of LIHEAP funds.
-At that time, the state estimated that about 40 percent of low-income household used bulk fuels such as heating oil, propane or kerosene, and approximately $60 million of the state’s LIHEAP grant, about 30 percent, was spent on these fuels.
+New York initiated its HEAP Heating Oil Pilot program in 2004, for the purpose of increasing the buying power of LIHEAP funds.
+At that time, the state estimated that about 40 percent of low-income households used bulk fuels such as heating oil, propane or kerosene, and approximately $60 million of the state's LIHEAP grant, about 30 percent, was spent on these fuels.

-The HEAP Heating Oil Pilot Program is a partnership between the Office of Temporary and Disability Assistance, the LIHEAP grantee, and the New York State Energy Research and Development Authority (NYSERDA), which administers a statewide public benefits program funded by a system benefits charge ( SBC).
-NYSERDA uses a portion of the SBC monies to help develop, implement, monitor and evaluate the heating oil program.
+The HEAP Heating Oil Pilot Program was a partnership between the Office of Temporary and Disability Assistance, the LIHEAP grantee, and the New York State Energy Research and Development Authority (NYSERDA), which administers a statewide public benefits program funded by a system benefits charge (SBC).
+NYSERDA used a portion of the SBC monies to help develop, implement, monitor and evaluate the heating oil program.

 During FY 2005, the pilot's second year, 65 percent of the vendors in five upstate counties participated in a margin-over rack program.
 In FY 2006, the program opened to 20 counties and it began offering a new option for vendors called discount off retail pricing, under which vendors agreed to subtract from their posted price a discount of 13cents per gallon for oil purchased with a customer's LIHEAP benefit or 9 cents per gallon for all deliveries to LIHEAP customers throughout the season.
 These discounts also applied to kerosene and heating oil/kerosene blends.
 The pilot program went statewide in FY 2008 and is now called the Oil Buying Component.

-More information is available on the program’s home page.
+More information and a current vendor agreement is available on the program's home page.

 Statewide Discount Programs